ShaharMS/APBD-FoodList/README.md

+> ### Notice - This repository is no longer active.
+Work was transferred to [@Apbd-net](https://github.com/Apbd-net/apbd.net)

-> **Important** - I'm not a medical professional, therefore I only have limited knowledge about APBD.
+**Important** - I'm not a medical professional, therefore I only have limited knowledge about APBD.
 I'm just tryna help :)

 # APBD Food List